 Amgen and Provention Bio, a Sanofi Company, PRV-015 (formerly AMG 714)

-Provention Bio, a Sanofi Company, licensed PRV-015 (formerly AMG 714) from Amgen in 2018.
+Provention Bio licensed PRV-015 (formerly AMG 714) from Amgen in 2018.
 PRV-015 is an antibody that targets IL-15, a cytokine that has shown to be one of the key factors in the loss of tolerance to food antigens and is believed to be involved in celiac disease, refractory celiac disease (RCD), and other autoimmune conditions.
-The Celiac Disease Foundation recently completed recruitment for the PROACTIVE Celiac Study, a phase 2b study to test the safety and efficacy of PRV-015 in adult patients who are still experiencing celiac disease symptoms while on a gluten-free diet.

 Anokion, KAN-101

 Anokion SA and its wholly owned subsidiary Kanyos Bio, Inc. developed KAN-101, an investigational treatment which targets the immune cells that drive celiac disease and leaves the otherwise healthy components of the immune system intact.
 KAN-101 acts by re-educating T cells, or tolerizing them, so they do not respond to gluten antigens.
-The Celiac Disease Foundation is now recruiting for the SynCeD Study, a phase 2a clinical trial testing the ability of KAN-101 to protect the gut from gluten-induced damage.
-See if you qualify.
+Read more about Anokion.

-ImmunogenX is developing latiglutenase (IMGX003; formerly ALV003, Alvine Pharmaceuticals), a mixture of two gluten-specific enzymes that break down gluten proteins into small, harmless fragments.
+Entero is developing latiglutenase, a mixture of two gluten-specific enzymes that break down gluten proteins into small, harmless fragments.
 It is to be administered as a supplement to a gluten-free diet for the potential treatment of celiac disease.
-The technology has been extensively studied in phase 1 and phase 2 clinical trials, and has been shown to lessen gluten-induced intestinal mucosal injury, as well as improve symptoms in clinical trials.
-ImmunogenX is currently conducting an NIH-funded phase 2 study assessing the drink-based study medication latiglutenase and its ability to relieve common symptoms suffered by celiac disease patients after accidental gluten exposure.
-Read more about ImmunogenX.
+The technology has been extensively studied in phase 1 and phase 2 clinical trials and has been shown to lessen gluten-induced intestinal mucosal injury as well as improve symptoms in clinical trials.
+Entero plans to initiate a phase 3 trial in the second half of 2024 to assess the drink-based study medication latiglutenase and its ability to relieve common symptoms suffered by celiac disease patients after accidental gluten exposure.
+Read more about Entero.

 ImmusanT, Nexvax2® - Discontinued